Metrication in Australia: Metrication of the road signs

 An important and very visible sign of metric conversion in Australia was the change in road signs and the accompanying traffic regulations; "M-day" for this change was 1 July 1974.
 Because of careful planning, almost every road sign in Australia was converted within a month.
-This was achieved by installing covered metric signs alongside the imperial signs before the change and then removing the imperial sign and uncovering the metric sign during the month of conversion.
+This was achieved by installing covered metric signs alongside the imperial signs before the change, and then removing the imperial signs and uncovering the metric signs during the month of conversion.

 While road signs could not all be changed at the same time, there was little chance of confusion as to what any speed limit sign meant during this short change-over period.
-This was because the previous mph signs had the signage in black on white and were rectangular, in the same style as current US speed limit signs, whilst the km/h signs which replaced them had the number indicating the speed limit inside a red circle, as is done in Europe.
+This was because the previous mph signs had black-on-white rectangular signage, in the same style as current US speed limit signs, while the km/h signs that replaced them had the speed limit number inside a red circle, as is done in Europe.

 Road distance signs were also converted during this period.
-To avoid confusion as to whether the distance indicated were in miles or kilometres new major distance signs had affixed to them a temporary yellow plate showing the symbol km.
+To avoid confusion as to whether the distance indicated was in miles or kilometres, new major distance signs had affixed to them a temporary yellow plate showing the symbol km.
 On the many new kilometre signs on minor roads, a yellow plate which showed the corresponding number of miles was affixed under the now permanent kilometre distance indication.
 These temporary plates were removed after about one year.

 Except for bridge clearance and flood-depth signs, dual marking was avoided.
 Though people opposed to metrication expressed concern that ignorance of the meaning of metric speeds would lead to accidents on the roads, this did not happen, as most drivers under the age of 25 had been taught metric units at school, and through them, their parents were familiar with metric speeds, if not metric units as a whole.